AuScope/nvcl_reporting/README.md

 ### DB Format

+There are two tables:
+1. "meas" this has TSG metadata, borehole metadata and mineralogy
+2. "stats" this contains statistics e.g. sum of borehole depths

+#### "meas" table

-There is only one table "meas", it has the following fields:
+It has the following fields:

 1.	*report_category*  Report Category e.g. "log1", "log2"
 2.	*provider* State or Territory e.g. "tas" "nsw" etc.